 In this project, two types of sensors are used.
 The first one is an LDR or light-dependent resistor to sense the intensity of light.
 The second one is DHT11 to sense temperature and humidity.

 The output pins are connected to the relays and are used as actuators.
-Electrical loads like lights and fans are connected to contacts of the relays.
-These relays are controlled by remote through a mobile app.
+Electrical loads like lights and fans are connected to the contacts of the relays.
+These relays are controlled remotely through a mobile app.

 The ESP8266 Wifi module is used here as an embedded controller programmed by Arduino.
-The Arduino is used to handle analog or digital data received from sensors and to transmit over the web.
+The Arduino handles Analog or digital data received from sensors and transmits over the web.
 At this time it accepts commands from the web and actuates connected devices or actuators.

-The Internet is used as a link to connect the embedded system to the others.
+The Internet is used as a link to connect the embedded system to others.